raspberrypilearning/build-a-buggy/en/step_3.md

 ## Setting up and testing

-Your first step will be to assemble the aprts of your buggy and test that you can control each of the motors.
+Your first step will be to assemble the parts of your buggy and test that you can control each of the motors.

 - Have a look at the section below, to see how to assemble the physical hardware in this project.